 Add an Input and click the Video Source dropdown menu.
 NDI enabled sources on your network will be available as input options.
 The third option here is the iMac running Adobe Premiere Pro.

-Select your NDI source, then click Save.
+Select your desired NDI source(s), then click Save.
+Studio can handle up to 25 NDI sources.

 Your NDI source will appear in your multi-view in Livestream Studio alone with all other inputs.
 You can switch it into Preview and Program as you would any other source.